 Below are some tips to help you find a camera that suits your creative needs for your online business without making too much of a dent in your pocket.

 Get smart with your phone

 Before making the leap to invest hundreds or even thousands of dollars into a camera, start by getting familiar with your smartphone’s camera.
-By getting comfortable with the tools you have at your disposal, you can better understand what you’d require in a camera to create content for your online course.
+Get comfortable with the tools you have at your disposal.
+Then you can better understand what you’d require in a camera to create content for your online course.
 Also, you’ll have more time to adequately research and save for your dream camera.

 Here are some ways to get the most out of your smartphone camera and start recording today.

 Optimize your camera settings to achieve better video and photo quality

 Much like a highly coveted DSLR camera, you can change your smartphone’s camera settings to suit your needs when shooting content for your course.
 For example, the iPhone 6 and later are all equipped to shoot in HD and 4K.
 Many Android phones, such as Google Pixel, shoot in these high resolutions as well.
 Play around with the settings and determine what works best for your online business’s needs.

 Make sure your smartphone camera lens is clean

 Smartphones these days have some pretty powerful lenses, and one thing that keeps you from unleashing their power is a dirty lens.
 If you find that your home video and photo quality looks subpar even under perfect lighting conditions, try giving your lens a quick wipe with a soft microfiber cloth.
 You’d be amazed at how often this simple step is overlooked.